BamgoeSN/rust-ps-md/src/datastructure/segtree/segtree.md

 # mod segtree {
 #     use std::ops::RangeBounds;
 #
+#     /// A segment tree is a data structure for a monoid type `T`.
+#     ///
+#     /// Given all the constraints written in the comment of `SegTree::new`, a segment tree can process the following queries in O(TlogN) time assuming `op` all run in O(T).
+#     /// - Changing the value of an element
+#     /// - Calculating the product of elements in an interval, combined with `op`
 #     pub struct SegTree<T, O> {
 #         n: usize,
 #         data: Vec<T>,